The Emergence of Complex Behavior in Large-Scale Ecological Environments: Method

 \textbf{Resources and Agent Health:} Agents must collect \textbf{water}, \textbf{energy}, and \textbf{biomass} to survive and reproduce in these environments.
 Initially, biomass and energy are distributed randomly throughout the environment but can be consumed and redistributed by individual agents.

 Each action an agent takes expends a small amount of energy and water.
 The spent water returns to the landscape, where it flows downhill to the nearest body of water, while the energy is used up and destroyed.
 Biomass is used for reproduction; all agents require a fixed amount of biomass to exist and therefore cannot reproduce until they have collected enough excess biomass to donate to their offspring.
 Like water, the total biomass remains constant in the environment throughout the simulation, but unlike water, the biomass does not flow downhill or move on its own.
 Energy is not held constant but slowly grows on free-standing biomass.
 We designed these resource dynamics to provide agents with a slightly more challenging problem than collecting a single food source.
+For ablations on resource rules, see Appendix \ref{ref:varying_resource_rules}.

 Agents also have health points (HP) that they must maintain in order to avoid death.
 If an agent overspends a critical resource, their health will rapidly deteriorate, but they may use energy and water to slowly recover HP over time.
 Agents may also attack other agents, reducing the targets' HP.
 They also take a small but increasing amount of damage based on their age, meaning that agents eventually die of old age if not by other causes.
 When an agent's HP goes to zero and they die, whatever resources they were carrying are returned to the environment in the grid cell they were standing on.
 In this way, if an agent attacks and kills another agent, it may then consume their resources as a basic form of predation.
+For ablations on HP hyperparameters, see Appendix \ref{ref:varying_agent_hp}.

 \textbf{Sensors:} Agents sense the environment using four sensors.
 The \textbf{internal} sensor tells the agent about its age, health, and the resources it is carrying; the \textbf{external} sensor detects external resources in the same grid cell as the agent; a \textbf{compass}, inspired by the magnetoreceptors found in birds and other animals, detects the agent's global direction as a 4-way one-hot vector; and \textbf{vision} provides a $7\times7$ top-down rendered patch around the agent, containing three color channels as well as a fourth channel showing the local difference in elevation.
+For ablations on vision configurations, see Appendix \ref{ref:varying_vision_range_in_ocean}.